Choens/git-for-research-scientists/README.md

 workshops for teaching Version Control and Git to NYS DOH Research Scientists.

-As of today, this repo contains one lonely presentation, an introduction to Version Control and Git.
+As of today, this repo contains one single presentation, an introduction to Version Control and Git.
 Think of it as a "What and Why".